yegor256/blog/_drafts/_ponzi.md

 regulated by the people we're paying our taxes to&mdash;the police.

-You may say that Coinbase is not issuing those Bitcoins and only trading them&mdash; and that's why it's not a pyramid.
+You may say that Coinbase is not issuing those Bitcoins and only trading them&mdash;and that's why it's not a pyramid.
 Not true.
-In my YegorBase shop I won't need to issue my YegorCoins for very long either.
+In my YegorBase shop I won't need to issue my YegorCoins for very long.
 As soon as the total volume of YegorCoins is big enough, the situation will control itself and the price will jump and fall somehow.
 I will make profit on the trading commission and the owners of YegorCoin will hope that they can manage